The agenda and packet will be posted by 5:00 pm the Wednesday before these meetings.

-The current Japanese Style garden was evaluated during the Lithia Park Master Plan Process.
+The current Japanese style garden in Lithia Park was evaluated during the Lithia Park Master Plan Process.
 During design week in June 2018, it was determined that the garden could potentially be redesigned and even expanded without negatively affecting the adjoining park spaces.

-APF and two Parks Commissioners chose designer Toru Tanaka to lead the visioning and design of the Japanese Garden.
+Landscape designer Toru Tanaka has been selected to lead the vision and design of a new authentic Japanese Garden.
 Tanaka was trained in Japan and was the Director of Portlandís Japanese Garden.

-APRC staff and APF held two public information/workshops on August 1 and August 9, 2018, to engage the public about the Japanese Garden redesign.
+Ashland Parks and Recreation staff and the Ashland Parks Foundations held two public information/workshops on August 1 and August 9, 2018, to engage the public about the Japanese Garden redesign.
 Feedback from the public meetings resulted in the following objectives:

 Accessibility and Physical Area